 Hungary has a long tradition of excellence in mathematics education.
-Budapest Semesters in Mathematics (BSM) provides a unique opportunity for North American undergraduates.
+Budapest Semester in Mathematics (BSM) provides a unique opportunity for North American undergraduates.
 Through this program, mathematics and computer science majors in their junior/senior years may spend fall, spring or summer semester in Budapest and study under the tutelage of eminent Hungarian scholar-teachers.
 The instructors of BSM are members of Eötvös University, the Mathematical Institute of the Hungarian Academy of Sciences, and Budapest University of Technology and Economics, the three institutions known for having educated more than half of Hungary's highly acclaimed mathematicians.
 Most instructors have had teaching experience in North America and are familiar with the cultural differences.

 Budapest Semester is a creative mathematics program.
 Interested mathematics and computer science majors should: